Amazing (Alex Lloyd song): Lawsuit

 In 2008, Lloyd was sued for copyright over the song's lyrics by truck driver Mark O'Keefe.
 O'Keefe claimed that he wrote the lyrics on the back of a coaster after both Lloyd and O'Keefe played a gig at a Sydney pub back in 1991 and demanded royalties from Lloyd.
 The lawsuit was dismissed by the Federal Court in October 2009.

 Other uses

 In 2004 the song was licensed for use in advertisements for the Ford Territory 4-wheel drive (SUV) vehicle.
 It has been used in two other TV advertisements, reportedly earning Lloyd payments of "hundreds of thousands of dollars".

 In 2024 Woolworths used the song as the background to their 'Fresh Fuels The Best In All Of Us' campaign featuring Paralympic swimmer Col Pearse.

+In 2026 Qantas used an instrumental version of the song as the background to their preflight safety video.